Ruffles Logo

 What is Ruffles?

 It is a brand of ribbed potato chips owned by Frito-Lay, a division of PepsiCo.
 The chips are known for their distinctive ribbed texture, which makes them ideal for dipping and provides a satisfying crunch.
-They are available in a variety of flavors, including original, cheddar and sour cream, and sour cream and onion.
-The brand emphasizes high quality ingredients and bold flavors that appeal to a wide range of snack lovers.
-It is widely available in supermarkets, convenience stores and online retailers, making them a popular choice for parties, gatherings and everyday snacking.
+They are available in a variety of flavors, including original, cheddar, sour cream, and sour cream and onion.
+The brand emphasizes high-quality ingredients and bold flavors that appeal to a wide range of snack lovers.
+It is widely available in supermarkets, convenience stores, and online retailers, making it a popular choice for parties, gatherings, and everyday snacking.

 1974 – 1986